thevicky/PLProblem/README.md

+#Compile code
+1. This is a maven project and you can use below command to compile project.
+>> mvn clean compile install

+2. After this a Jar file will be created in Jar/ Folder

 #Run using input file.
 1. create a input file and save it in disc space.
 2. And run below command